NavidRohim/JMWS/notes.md

     - This is because the user is offline and their name cannot be resolved. (grabbed from server)
     - This might be fixable, but I will likely leave it
     - Could fix by accessing Mojang servers but this may not age well.
+- If objects haven't been transitioned to 1.2.0 system and player tries to use any new commands (global or sharing) a UUID error is thrown.
+-
 ### LAN bugs
 - ~~Handshake fails due to new config value~~ Resolved.
 Update old config with new
 - ~~Host cant receive share requests.~~ Resolved.